Alida van Daalen: Career

 She competed at the 2024 Summer Olympics in Paris in the shot put and discus.

 She set a meeting record of 65.24 metres to win the discus at the 2025 SEC Championships in May 2025.
 In September 2025, she competed at the 2025 World Athletics Championships in Tokyo, Japan, reaching the final and placing eleventh overall.

+On 9 April 2026 in Ramona, Oklahoma, she set a new personal best for the discus throw of 67.99 metres.
+On 12 April, she improved again to 69.17m in Ramona.
+In May, she won the discus throw at the SEC Championships, before throwing 69.31m in the NCAA East Regional at Lexington, to move to third on the all-time collegiate list behind Jorinde van Klinken and Jayden Ulrich.
+On 13 June, she set a new meeting record to win the women's discus with a throw of 65.98 meters at the 2026 NCAA Outdoor Championships.
+On 3 July, she placed third overall in the discus throw at the 2026 Prefontaine Classic.
+Competing at the 2026 European Championships in Birmingham in August, van Daalen, was fourth with 64.22m in the discus throw.
+At the championships she was also a finalist in the women's shot put.

 Statistics

 Information based on her World Athletics profile unless noted otherwise.